actions/importer-issue-ops/Readme.md

 The following secrets are required:

-- `GHCR_USERNAME`: The username to access the GitHub Actions Importer container.
-- `GHCR_PASSWORD`: The password to access the GitHub Actions Importer container (requires `read:packages` scope).
 - `GH_ACCESS_TOKEN`: GitHub personal access token to create pull requests (requires `repo` and `workflow` scopes).

 Optionally, the following environment variables can be set: